gatear/SparkMLPipelines/README.md

   }

 ```
-> With UDF you can obtain more complex transformations, while still respecting the pipeline like structure
+> With UDFs and '.withColumn(...)' you can obtain the same result and that's to be expected because Transformers
+use the same technique internally.

 ```Scala
 val labeledDF = df.withColumn("Label", encoder( $"Rating" ))